Maritime Spatial Planning (MSP) is defined by the UNESCO/IOC as :

-This list is not exhaustive, however, and other sectors might also be considered under MSP in line with a planning experience and a legal regime of a given country.
+This list is not exhaustive, however, and other sectors might also be considered under MSP in line with the planning experience and legal regime of a given country.
 The MSP Sectors pages provide you with a good introduction to which aspects might be taken into account for each key sector within an MSP process.

 MSP Process Steps

 According to the EU MSP Directive, ‘MSP should cover the full cycle of problems and opportunity identification, information collection, planning, decision-making, implementation, revision or updating, and the monitoring of implementation’.

 Common approaches to MSP follow a cycle or step-wise approach, such as that proposed in the PlanCoast Handbook on integrated MSP, or the ‘Step-by-step Approach for MSP towards Ecosystem-based Management’ developed by UNESCO.
 Almost all European countries have developed MSP along a cyclic process and adapted them to their own needs.
 Where publicly available, these MSP timelines are presented on the Country Information Profiles.

 Generally, the main steps of any MSP process include: organisation of the process and the involvement of stakeholders, the development of a vision and objectives, a stocktake and analysis of existing conditions, an analysis of future conditions and existing and potential conflicts, the development of solutions, followed by the drafting, implementation, evaluation and adaptation of the plan and the planning process.